 Who are the faculty in your program?

-The faculty members of the Neiswanger Institute come from a variety of disciplines including law, medical humanities, philosophy, public health, and theology.
+The faculty members of the Neiswanger Institute come from a variety of disciplines including law, medical humanities, philosophy, public health, mission leadership and theology.
 All have significant experience in clinical, research or public health ethics and are nationally recognized as educational innovators in bioethics.
 Our faculty members possess a wealth of knowledge but the unique aspect of the faculty is their appreciation of the contribution of our students to the learning environment.
 As a result, our faculty share a commitment to fostering dialogue among participants in the courses and helping each student to refine his or her knowledge and interpersonal skill sets in bioethics and health care mission leadership.

 Do I need to take the GRE?